Best Hotels in Évora — Where to Stay

 Luxury

-Pousada de Évora — Convento dos Lóios — the most celebrated hotel in Évora.
-A 15th-century convent converted to a pousada, directly opposite the Roman Temple.
-Gothic cloister, stone vaulted ceilings, pool in the convent garden.
-The location and setting are exceptional. €180–320/night depending on season.
+Pousada de Évora — Convento dos Lóios — The most celebrated hotel in Évora and one of the finest pousadas in Portugal.
+A 15th-century Augustinian convent converted to a luxury hotel, directly opposite the Roman Temple.
+Gothic cloister with orange trees, stone vaulted ceilings, a pool in the convent garden, and rooms that retain monastic proportions with modern comfort.
+The restaurant serves excellent Alentejo cuisine under the original refectory arches.
+Approximately €180–320/night depending on season as of 2026.
+Book well ahead for summer weekends.

-M’ar de Ar Aqueduto — 4-star design hotel built around a section of the Roman aqueduct.
-Contemporary design contrasting with the historic structure.
-Pool, spa.
-Slightly outside the main walls. €130–210/night.
+M’ar de Ar Aqueduto — 4-star design hotel built around a preserved section of the 16th-century Água de Prata aqueduct.
+Contemporary interiors contrast with the historic structure.
+Outdoor pool, spa with treatment rooms, and a garden courtyard.
+Slightly outside the main walls but within a 10-minute walk of Praça do Giraldo.
+Approximately €130–210/night.
+The architectural integration of old and new is genuinely impressive.

 Mid-Range